ShaharNaveh/ShaharNaveh.github.io/content/posts/should-I-go-to-shortcut-college.md

 Shortcut-colleges offer a condensed, hands-on approach to tech education, promising quick entry into the workforce with highly priced programs.

 ## Why Not?
+Your goal is probably to get a high paying job with good working condition, and high-tech positions do offer that.

+But, those shortcut-colleges can't provide you that luxury lifestyle that you are after 😲 for reasons I'm going to layout in this post.

 ### If It Sounds Too Good To Be True It Probably Isn't
 > Get our course, and land yourself your dream job.

-Is usually the marketing slogan for these courses, the truth is, there's no magic bullet that guarantees success.
+Is usually the marketing slogan for these courses.
+The truth is, there's no magic bullet that guarantees success.

 ### But My Contract With Them Requires Them To Get Me A Job

+Some shortcut-colleges are promising an entry-level position upon course completion, with the sweet benefits of getting:

+- Extremely underpaid
+- Exploited

-I saw few shortcut-colleges saying that 100% of it's students are in the workforce.
+saying that 100% of it's students are in the workforce.